 Chelsea Academy is firmly committed to involving students in the leadership and development of their school.
 Students, teachers and associate staff are recognised as equal partners in learning.

-The Academy has a Student Leadership Team, including a Head Boy and Girl from the Sixth Form and Associate, Deputy and Assistant Head Boys and Girls from across the year groups.
+The Academy has a Student Leadership Team, including a Head Boy and Girl from the Sixth Form and Deputy and Assistant Head Boys and Girls from across the year groups.
 Every member of this team has been selected following a hustings and election and a rigorous panel interview.
-Each of the Academy’s six Houses also has a House Council, chaired by a House Captain.
+Each of the Academy’s six Houses also has a House Council, chaired by the House Captain.

 Involving students in their own education helps them take responsibility and know how to organise their time and their learning.
-They learn how to work with others, including adults, in a positive way, and they will develop precisely the skills and attitudes that universities and employers will be looking for in the future.
+They learn how to work with others, including adults, in a positive way and they will develop precisely the skills and attitudes that universities and employers will be looking for in the future.